 “Enough,” a hard, cold voice brought an end to the scene.

 “Then try it, Black.
 Of course, if you believe I would have scruples about shooting you dead, you are mistaken,” Ardenovic replied, and with absolute calmness held the pistol pointed at Hyacinth’s father.
-“I intend to marry the lad.”
+“I intend to marry the boy.”

 This evening had turned into a nightmare which seemed worse than the many evenings before.
 And he knew he would not wake up.

-His fingers were still grasping the black fabric of Ardenovic’s suit, hiding his face with it on the man’s chest, in which his heart beat much more calmly than it should considering the situation.
+His fingers were still grasping the black fabric of Ardenovic’s clothing, hiding his face with it on the man’s chest, in which his heart beat much more calmly than it should considering the situation.
 Ardenovic had slung his slender arm around Hyacinth’s waist and held him firmly.

 “You heard me.
 I’ll pay the usual dowry.”